HACKER-ZIYAD/Automate-Petesting-MCP/README.md

 **Full Recon Workflow**
 ```
 Do a full recon on 10.10.10.5:
-1. Nmap scan all ports
+1. Nmap all ports
-2. Detect technologies with whatweb
+2. Detect tech with whatweb
 3. Brute-force directories with gobuster
 4. Scan for web vulnerabilities with nikto
-Summarise the findings when done.
+Give me a summary of all findings at the end.
 ```

 ---